jvicentem/big_mrmr/README.md

 `subset` (Default value `[]`): `List[string]` : List of column names to use.
 These columns must be included in the input dataframe.
 The default value is an empty list and it will use all the columns.

 `cont_vars` (Default value `[]`): `List[string]` : List of columns that are continuous variables.
 The columns in this list will have their values replaced by their decile, converting them in discrete variables.
 These columns must be included in the input dataframe.
+Consider this as an easy discretization, maybe you want to do your own discretization based on the meaning of your data.

 `replace_na` (Default value `False`): `bool` : True if you want to have the NAs/Null/None values replaced or not.
 Numerical variables will have the value -1 when Null, and string variables will have the value "Null" when Null.